simplex-chat/simplex-chat/README.md

 $ dog-food
 ```

-If you'd prefer to not set up Haskell locally, you may instead build the chat client executable using [docker build with custom output](https://docs.docker.com/engine/reference/commandline/build/#custom-build-outputs):
+If you'd prefer to not set up Haskell locally, on Linux you may instead build the chat client executable using [docker build with custom output](https://docs.docker.com/engine/reference/commandline/build/#custom-build-outputs):

 ```shell
 $ git clone git@github.com:simplex-chat/simplex-messaging.git